 You had refractive corneal surgery to help improve your vision.
-This surgery corrects mild-to-moderate nearsightedness, farsightedness, and astigmatism by using a laser to re-shape your cornea.
-You will be less dependant on glasses or contacts.
+This surgery uses a laser to reshape your cornea.
+It corrects mild-to-moderate nearsightedness, farsightedness, and astigmatism.
+You will be less dependent on glasses or contact lenses after the surgery.
 Sometimes, you will no longer need glasses.

-For 1 - 6 months after surgery, you may:
+For 1 to 6 months after surgery, you may:

 You will probably see your doctor 1 or 2 days after surgery.
-Your doctor will tell you what activities you can do.
-Common guidelines are:
+Your doctor will tell you what steps to take as you recover, such as:

 Your doctor will give you eye drops to help prevent infection and reduce inflammation and soreness.

 You will need to take care of your eyes:

 Call your doctor if you have:

 Nearsightedness surgery - discharge; Refractive surgery - discharge; LASIK - discharge; PRK - discharge

 American Academy of Ophthalmology Preferred Practice Patterns Committee.
 Preferred Practice Pattern Guidelines.
 Refractive errors and refractive surgery.
 San Francisco, CA: American Academy of Ophthalmology.
 July 2013.
 Accessed August 30, 2014.

 Garg S, McColgin AZ, Steinert RF.
 LASIK.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:chap 49.